NicolasMarini/players_finder/README.md

 Now you can run `npm run flow` (or `yarn flow`) to check the files for type errors.
 You can optionally use an IDE like [Nuclide](https://nuclide.io/docs/languages/flow/) for a better integrated experience.
-In the future we plan to integrate it into Create React App even more closely.
+In the future we plan to integrate it into Create React App even more OPEN_ERROR_DIALOGly.

 To learn more about Flow, check out [its documentation](https://flowtype.org/).